Apple Snickerdoodle Bread

 - ⅔ cup unsweetened applesauce, at room temp

-- ⅓ cup plain yogurt (I use dairy free), at room temp
+- ⅓ cup plain dairy free yogurt (or regular yogurt), at room temp

 - 1 large egg, at room temp